-When you run a rehabilitation center, you constantly need clients to fill your rooms.
+When you run a rehabilitation center, you constantly need clients to fill your rooms and meet your admission goals.
 That’s why online lead generation is so important for rehab centers — it can help you reach more people and help more clients.

-Call 888-601-5359 to speak with a strategist about lead generation strategies from WebFX, or keep reading to learn about a few ways you can start generating more leads for your rehab center.
+For professional help with drug rehab lead generation, call 888-601-5359 to speak with a strategist about lead generation services from WebFX, or keep reading to learn about a few ways you can start generating more rehab leads for your center.

 Part of attracting leads to your rehab center is showing them that you’re a professional, dependable, and authoritative organization.
 If a potential client doubts any of those qualities, they probably won’t pursue you, and that means you just lost a conversion to your competition.

 To make sure your potential clients can trust you, you should create thorough, informative content for them to read.
 The majority of this content should be openly available in the form of blog posts and articles.
 But you should make your best content available for download and placed behind a "gate."

 A “gate” is a form for your clients to complete that includes their name, email address, and possibly other pertinent information to your center.
 Once they submit that information, you have a qualified lead that you can contact later.
 Plus, your prospective client has additional information about your rehab center.

 It’s important to note that when we say “thorough content,” we’re referring to going in-depth on a single subject and explaining it on a level that your potential clients can easily understand.
 The goal is to address any possible questions that someone may have while keeping your sentences and paragraphs concise.
 If you write long sentences and large paragraphs, there’s a good chance the wall of text will be too much for someone to read entirely, and that could turn prospects away.